Canterbury Christ Church University: University status

-The college was granted the university status in 2005, which recognised the successful delivery of degree programmes and adopted a new name, Canterbury Christ Church University (CCCU).
+The college was granted the university status in 2005, which recognised the delivery of degree programmes and adopted a new name, Canterbury Christ Church University (CCCU).

 The Archbishop of Canterbury was later appointed, by virtue of office, as chancellor.
 The inauguration of the university and the installation of Rowan Williams as chancellor took place in a ceremony at Canterbury Cathedral in December 2005.

 In 2007, the university attracted publicity due to its controversial policy forbidding civil partnership ceremonies to take place at its properties.
 This decision by the university's governing body has since been reversed and in 2018, the university sponsored Pride Canterbury.

 In 2009, the university was granted power to award research degrees by the Privy Council.

 The 50th anniversary of the foundation was celebrated in September 2012, with a ceremony in Canterbury Cathedral at which more than 60 surviving members of the first intake were awarded honorary Bachelor of Education degrees and the chancellor, Rowan Williams, was awarded an honorary doctorate.